spencerfolk/rotorpy/README.md

 <p align="center"><img src="/media/ppo_hover_20k.gif" width="32%"/><img src="/media/ppo_hover_600k.gif" width="32%"/><img src="/media/ppo_hover_1000k.gif" width="32%"/></p>

 ## Vectorized Simulation on CPU/GPU
 This branch implements the RotorPy Multirotor dynamics in PyTorch to enable fast simulation of multiple drones in parallel.
-For examples on how this is done, see `tests/test_batched_simulation.py`.
+For examples on how to use the vectorized simulation, see `tests/test_batched_simulation.py`.

 The code in `tests/test_batched_sim_speed.py` evaluates the speedup obtained by vectorizing the simulation on CPU vs GPU.
 In the best-case scenario in testing, the vectorized simulation can run at an amortized ~39k FPS on the GPU.
 <img src="media/CPU_vs_GPU_rotorpy_batch_perf.png">